muratk5n/thirdwave/en/README.md

 it.
 Yes, it’s been a rough year, but in 1979 Americans were despairing because high inflation had already been around for several years.
 Richard Nixon, Gerald Ford, and Carter all tussled with it.
-We tried everything from wage and price controls to “Whip inflation now” sloganeering—as if consumers could join the fight by wearing buttons.The same is true of interest rates.
+We tried everything from wage and price controls to 'Whip inflation now' sloganeering—as if consumers could join the fight by wearing buttons.The same is true of interest rates.
 Today’s younger consumers may be shocked that mortgages are breaking 6 percent—but again, this